ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 146 minutes.
 Currently at 55% on Web Dev course.
 Learned about jQuery.

 **Thoughts**: Feeling fantastic!
 Way more confident in my abilities after making that RGB Guessing Game.

+### Day 71: April 17th, 2017

+**Today's Progress**: Coded for 140 minutes.
+Currently at 58% on Web Dev course.
+Finished todo list app.
+Started Patatap clone.

+**Thoughts**: Loving these projects!
+Thinking it would be cool to make a Patatap clone that teaches you the sounds of a language.